Accountability Tool

 • Support emotional labor and movement fatigue.

-• Evidence of strength: Wellness stipends, trauma-informed practices, etc.
+• Strength: Wellness stipends, trauma-informed practices, etc.

 4. Commit to Addressing Rising Fascist/Authoritarian Threats